Skip to main content

 What if I incorporate a Trail Directory run into a longer run?

-We may be able to ‘disentangle’ the Trail Directory component from the rest by accessing your Strava activity or GPX file from the total run data.
-But this is not always possible and will always incur extra work at our end, so we’d prefer a clean GPX file/Strava activity that covers the Trail Directory run only.
+We cannot obtain the specific time of a section of your longer run from your Strava or Garmin data.
+To ‘disentangle’ the Trail Directory component from the rest is technically possible, but a manual process and thus will always incur extra work at our end, so we’d prefer a clean GPX file/Strava activity that covers the Trail Directory run only.

 This may mean running to the start of the described route then stopping your watch and re-starting it as a new activity before continuing.
 And/or doing likewise when you hit the end of the described run.